mjdanielson/University-of-Buffalo/Labs/Choropleth-Map/Choropleth-Map.md

 ### Add additional information

 With some projects, this is where you'd stop: you put a map on a page!
-But for this map, you will add two pieces of additional information that will make the map even more useful: a legend and an information window that shows the population density for whatever state the cursor is hovering on
+But for this map, you will add two pieces of additional information that will make the map even more useful: a legend and an information window that shows the population density for whatever tract the cursor is hovering on

 ### [The load event](https://docs.mapbox.com/help/tutorials/choropleth-studio-gl-pt-2/#the-load-event)